Lyme disease, not (yet) in your backyard

 In Charlevoix and on the North Shore, the incidence of Lyme disease is as microscopic as the little beast that transmits it.
 Between January 3 and September 17, 2022, no cases of Lyme disease were declared on the North Shore and less than 5 in the Capitale-Nationale.
 On the North Shore, a case was diagnosed in Port Cartier in 2016, a second in 2018 in Les Escoumins and the most recent, in 2020, in Sept-Iles.

 “Currently, there is no evidence to confirm that the populations of ticks causing Lyme disease are officially established on the North Shore.
-The cases reported over the past 5 years could possibly be secondary to the bite of a tick carried by migratory birds,” indicates a report from the Public Health Department of the North Shore.
+The cases reported over the past 5 years might possibly be secondary to the bite of a tick carried by migratory birds,” indicates a report from the Public Health Department of the North Shore.

 In more southern regions such as Estrie and Montérégie, however, there are hundreds of cases and climate change will invariably favor the expansion of the territory of ticks carrying the bacteria responsible for the infections.